Cancer and genes

 If a genetic change is found

-The 2 main types of inherited bowel cancer are: Lynch syndrome / hereditary non-polyposis colorectal cancer (HNPCC) and familial adenomatous polyposis (FAP).
+There are many known cancer genes related to inherited bowel cancer.
+The 2 main main conditions linked to inherited bowel cancer are Lynch syndrome / hereditary non-polyposis colorectal cancer (HNPCC) and familial adenomatous polyposis (FAP).

-- Familial adenomatous polyposis (FAP) is a rare genetic condition where hundreds or thousands of polyps develop in the large bowel (colon).
-These polyps or adenomas start to grow during teenage years.
+- Familial adenomatous polyposis (FAP) is a rare genetic condition where hundreds or thousands of growths called polyps develop in the large bowel (colon).
+These polyps (adenomas) start to grow during teenage years.
 If left untreated, they can develop into cancer.

 Read more about bowel cancer.